Workplace hygiene is not a topic to take lightly.

-Hygiene waste bins should be clean and serviced on a regular basis.
+Hygiene waste bins should be emptied and serviced on a regular basis.

 6. Enforce Designated Eating and Drinking Areas

-Having a designated eating/drinking area contains all of the food waste to one area and makes it a lot easier to clean.
+Having a designated eating and drinking area contains food waste to one area, making it a lot easier to clean.
 It also prevents distractions and eliminates the risk of food stains, smells, unpleasant spillages and mess.
 It also prompts staff to take a break from their desk rather than remaining seated all day.

 To learn more about how we can manage all of this for you allowing you to focus on your business, take a look at our latest case study on washroom hygiene solutions!